-The Association is pleased to offer nine scholarships annually to young adults with hydrocephalus.
+The Hydrocephalus Association’s Scholarship Program was established in 1994 to provide financial assistance to capable and promising young adults who are dealing with the ongoing challenges and complexities of hydrocephalus.
+We are proud to offer eight scholarships annually to young adults with hydrocephalus.
 The scholarships are $1,000 each and are awarded in June.

 To see our 2013 Scholarship awardees, click here.